-Pros: Compared to the population of financial advisors as a whole, NAPFA members are often more experienced, credentialed, and have well-established practices.
-They also must meet stringent continuing education requirements as NAPFA requires 60 hours of continuing education every two years to remain a member.
+Pros: Compared to the population of financial advisors as a whole, NAPFA members are often more experienced, credentialed, and have more well-established practices.
+They also must meet stringent continuing education requirements, as NAPFA requires 60 hours of continuing education every two years to remain a member.

 Find Financial Advisors Who Charge Hourly

 With the Garrett Planning Network, you can plug in your zip code to find a listing of financial advisors who provide financial planning for an hourly rate.

 Pros: Hourly planning can be a great way to get an objective opinion about financial decisions.
-An hourly financial advisor can run a comprehensive financial plan, or help with smaller specific projects such as the allocation of a 401(k) plan, or whether to fund a Roth IRA or Traditional IRA.
+An hourly financial advisor can run a comprehensive financial plan or help with smaller specific projects, such as the allocation of a 401(k) plan, or helping you decide whether to fund a Roth IRA or Traditional IRA.

 Cons: If you are looking for an ongoing relationship with a financial advisor who knows your situation inside and out, then hourly planning may not be the way to go.

 Paladin Registry provides a tremendous amount of educational material which can help you find the right financial advisor for your needs.
 They pre-screen their advisors and won't let just anyone on their platform.

 Pros: No need to search through multiple listings.
 Once you complete the online form and submit your request, your situation is personally matched to a few select advisors.
 Your contact information is sent to them, and their company information is sent to you.

-Cons: If you are not comfortable providing net worth and asset information, then you will find it difficult to find the right advisor using this search engine.
+Cons: If you are not comfortable providing net worth and asset information, then you will find it difficult to find the right advisor for you using this search engine.